TarachaR/Descriptive-Analysis-of-Ride-Sharing-App-Prices--Uber-Lyft/README.md

 3. Data Exploration
 4. Data Cleaning
 5. Data Preparation
-6. Data Analysis
+6. Data Analysis with SQL

-Given the dataset, I performed data exploration, data wrangling (cleaning and analysis) in an effort to come with appropriate recommendations.
+Given a dataset, I wrote sql queries to perform descriptive analysis highlighting key insights that would be helpful in helping the startup develop a new product.

-As a start while performing data analysis, I derived the following questions from the given dataset:
+As a start while performing data analysis, I derived the following questions from the given datasets:
-1. Which bus companies that had the highest breakdowns?
-2. What were the top 3 reasons for bus delays?
-3. How many students were in the buses when they broke down?
-4. Which were most frequent reasons for bus breakdowns?
-5. What were the most frequent reasons for the bus running late?
-6. What was the average delay time of each reason type?
+1. When do prices hit a high during 3 periods of the day?
+2. Get a feel of average pricing for a single day, select a random day and break it into periods of the day:
+* Midnight to early morning (12am - 6am);
+* Early morning to midday (7am - 12pm)
+* Early afternoon to late evening (1pm - 6pm)
+* Late evening to midnight (7pm - 11pm)
+3. What is the average price charged by each cab per distanced travelled,, minimum price charged by each cab per distanced travelled, maximum price charged by each cab per distanced travelled

 [Back To The Top](#New-York-City-Bus-Breakdowns---Data-Wrangling-with-Python)